Miners will battle resource grabs - Glencore

-ST GALLEN, Switzerland Mining companies will fight growing resource nationalism and could pull out of countries where governments are demanding too large a share of the pie, commodities giant Glencore (GLEN.L) warned on Friday, a day after Argentina nationalised the country's biggest oil firm.
+ST GALLEN, Switzerland May 4 Mining companies will fight growing resource nationalism and could pull out of countries where governments are demanding too large a share of the pie, commodities giant Glencore warned on Fri day, a day after Argentina nationalised the country's biggest oil firm.

 Glasenberg, speaking at a conference in the Swiss town of St Gallen, warned there would be consequences to producer countries seeking an ever larger share of mining profits, a trend which has risen alongside commodity prices as the main mining constituencies raise taxes and royalties.

-Glasenberg, whose company is in the throes of a tie-up with miner Xstrata XTA.L, warned Glencore would not hesitate to withdraw investments in places like Africa if governments change the terms of existing contracts in their favour.
+Glasenberg, whose company is in the throes of a tie-up with miner Xstrata, warned Glencore would not hesitate to withdraw investments in places like Africa if governments change the terms of existing contracts in their favour.

 "African states are going to have to be very careful because there are minerals all over Africa and if they start this nationalism or if they start taking a bigger profit, we will go elsewhere," he said.